safearena/safearena.github.io/index.markdown

 ## How Can I Use The Benchmark?

 We make the benchmark, as well as all relevant code publicly available at [github.com/McGill-NLP/safearena](https://github.com/McGill-NLP/safearena).
 We also host the SafeArena [leaderboard](https://huggingface.co/spaces/McGill-NLP/safearena-leaderboard); to submit to the leaderboard, create an *issue* in the GitHub repo above with the tag **[Leaderboard]**.
+Our [dataset](https://huggingface.co/datasets/McGill-NLP/safearena) is also available through HuggingFace!

 ## Citing SafeArena